-Remote Read Replicas: Read-only topics in tiered storage
+Remote Read Replicas: Read-only topics in Tiered Storage

 August 17, 2022

-Now, like Voltron, whose five mini-bots combine to make one super bot, all of these standalone features combine in v22.2 to enable Remote Read Replicas.
+Together, all of these standalone features combine in v22.2 to enable Remote Read Replicas.

 What are Remote Read Replicas?

-PRO TIP: If you’re using AWS, enable transfer acceleration on your buckets to replicate the archived data as quickly as possible.
+Tip: If you’re using AWS, enable transfer acceleration on your buckets to replicate the archived data as quickly as possible.

-Sounds pretty neat, right?
+Pretty neat.
 But how does it work?

-Shadow Indexing powers Remote Read Replicas
+Tiered Storage powers Remote Read Replicas

-It’s fast, reliable and safe, just how we like it.
+It’s fast, reliable, and safe — just how we like it.

 Logic for uploading and downloading new data